Rise and shine

 We wait for light, but behold obscurity; for brightness, but we walk in darkness.
 (Isaiah 59:9)

 The people that walked in darkness have seen a great light: they that dwell in the land of the shadow of death, upon them hath the light shined.
 (Isaiah 9:2)

 The Messiah is the Divine Glory of the LORD.
-And He not only shines upon those in darkness.
-He has the power to make them radiate this glory to others.
-He is a Sun who rises to transform gloomy slumberers into shining stars.
+He not only shines upon those in darkness: He has the power to make them radiate this glory to others.
+He is a Sun who rises to transform gloomy sleepers into shining stars.